sveken/nicetube/README.md

 - Quality selection from 360,480,720,1080,1440,2160P+ preferencing 60 fps when available.
 - Self cleaning video cache purges video files older then 24 hours.
 - Force H264 option for weaker computers or large lobbies to help with cpu usage.
-- Docker Container or various platforms support
+-  AMD64/ARM64 Docker Container or various platforms support
 - Web Panel for easily downloading and copying video links for other applications.
 Disabled by default.
 - Auto YT-DLP updater.
+Checks on start, and every 24H

 Future goals is to build a web interface and provide a UI for easy copy/pasting for other applications.